dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 ### Grafana

-The Grafana dashboards require Grafana to be deployed in the same Kubernetes cluster as Container Storage Module Observability.
-Below are the configuration details required to properly set up Grafana to work with Container Storage Module Observability.
+The Grafana dashboards require Grafana to be deployed in the same Kubernetes cluster as Container Storage Modules Observability.
+Below are the configuration details required to properly set up Grafana to work with Container Storage Modules Observability.

 | Supported Version | Helm Chart                                                |
 | ----------------- | --------------------------------------------------------- |